JacopoLevati-Creator/Limitless-Wheels/README.md

 ## Usage

-To use [Limitless Wheels} and interact with its features, follow the guidelines below:
+To use Limitless Wheels and interact with its features, follow the guidelines below:

 - To move around, the user looks at one of the four arrows displayed in front of the camera, and movement occurs in the direction of the selected arrow.
 To rotate, the user must physically turn their body.
 - To grab and move objects, the user interacts with them virtually, simulating a natural grasping motion within the virtual environment.
+- If an object that has been grabbed accidentally falls, it will automatically return to its initial position.
+This prevents frustration and ensures that the user, who may have difficulty picking it up manually, can continue interacting with the virtual environment without interruptions.

-Some tips, tricks, and best practices for using [Your App XR} effectively:
+Some tips, tricks, and best practices for using Limitless Wheels effectively:

-- Tip 1
-- Tip 2
+The arrows that determine the movement direction have been positioned strategically to minimize interference with task execution.
+This ensures that users can navigate smoothly without distractions while focusing on their interactions within the virtual environment.
+However, users must be careful not to look at the arrows unintentionally when they do not intend to move.
+This helps prevent accidental movements and ensures a smoother experience.

 ## References
+### Unity Assets
+- Apartment Kit: <>
+- WhellChair: <>
+- Dining Set: <>
+- FREE Ultimate Procedural Primitives: <https://assetstore.unity.com/packages/tools/level-design/free-ultimate-procedural-primitives-227955>

 Acknowledge here the sources, references, or inspirations that you used for your project.
 Give credit to the original authors or creators of the materials that you used or adapted for your project (3D models, source code, audio effects, etc.)

 ## Contributors